 - Roast the beets in a large baking dish in an inch of water for 40 minutes or until very tender.
 Add more water if needed.
 Remove from the oven; set aside to cool then peel the beets and discard the peels.
 Dice the beets into 1/2 inch pieces.

-- In a large bowl, combine the beets, arugula, mango, walnuts and coconut flakes.
+In a large bowl, combine the beets, arugula, mango, walnuts and coconut flakes.
 In a small bowl, whisk the almond oil, lemon juice, sea salt and pepper.
 Drizzle the dressing over the salad and toss to coat.
+Serve immediately.

 This post was sponsored by the Mango Board.
 All opinions are my own.